How to Comply with CAN-SPAM and All of Its New Rules

 - All information in your email, both the email headers and body (content) of the email, be true, accurate, and not misleading.

 - You provide a fully-functioning method for the recipient to opt-out of your mailings in each and every mailing, and that the act of opting out can only require a single action.
-This means that the recipient either can reply to the email to opt-out, or they can click a link that takes them immediately to the opt-out, requiring no further action.
+[Note: the single action requirement was part of the 2008 update to CAN-SPAM.]
+This means that the recipient can either reply to the email to opt-out, or they can click a link that takes them immediately to the opt-out, requiring no further action.
 You cannot require someone to enter a password, or to have to click through to a second page, in order to effect the opt-out.

 - You honor all opt-out requests, and immediately remove the user from your mailing list, and also cease sharing the user’s address with anybody, even with previously agreed-to partners.
 You may not “repurpose” a subscriber’s email address once they opt-out by adding it to a different mailing list, or sharing it with someone else.